oskaripessinen/chess/README.md

 - The backend is a Cloudflare Worker.
 Each game lives inside a Durable Object so all the state for one game (board, clocks, players) is in one place.
 - The browser talks to the worker over WebSocket for moves and over REST when creating or joining a game.
 - Move legality is checked with `chess.js` on both sides.
 The server is the source of truth.
-- Clocks use the Durable Object alarm API instead of a polling loop, so the server basically sleeps until either a move comes in or someone runs out of time.
+- Clocks use the Durable Object alarm API instead of a polling loop, so the server sleeps until either a move comes in or someone runs out of time.

 ## Running locally